 Upper East, from 57th Street to 96th Street, from the East River to Fifth Avenue, with Sutton Place and Carnegie Hill as separate enclaves.

 The Upper East Side contains a plethora of recreational offerings including Carl Schurz Park, convenient to the Upper East Side sub-neighborhood known as Yorkville, and Asphalt Green, an athletic center with an olympic-sized pool, which offers everything from swimming lessons to soccer matches.
-The shopping opportunities are as endless as the stock of apartments, from wonderful Upper East Side department stores (Bloomingdale’s and Bergdorf Goodman) to big marts with all kind of housewares for sale (Bed, Bath and Beyond and Gracious Home) to the perfect place to satisfy a sweet tooth (Dylan’s Candy Bar).
+The shopping opportunities are as endless as the stock of apartments, from wonderful Upper East Side department stores (Bloomingdale’s and Bergdorf Goodman) to big marts with all kind of housewares for sale (Bed, Bath and Beyond and Gracious Home) to the perfect place to satisfy a sweet tooth (Laduree).
 On the Upper East Side, you can also make a day out of grocery shopping alone; be sure to stop by Grace’s, Eli’s, Schaller and Weber and Lobel’s.
-Dining options for both nourishment and social assemblages on the Upper East Side still include the high-profile Elaine’s, special occasion destinations like Daniel.
+Dining options for both nourishment and social assemblages on the Upper East Side still include the high-profile Sistina and special occasion destinations like Daniel.
 If you're looking for the perfect brunch spot, try JoJo, created by the one and only Jean-Georges, the beloved spot (located in a renovated townhouse) features farm-to-table favorites.
 If you want to keep it more lowkey, look no further than E.A.T. for a delicious breakfast, among many others.
 Finally for a social evening, hot spots include the bars at the many high-end hotels in the area, such as The Carlyle, The Mark and The Surray; for a more relaxed yet sophisticated retreat try Melody's piano bar.